MitchTODO/PrivateBlockChain/readme.md

 ### Webapi

 Connecting the user to the web application through six endpoints.
 Three are post and three are get.
 Post endpoints allow the validation of a signature and if true, a block will be added to the chain with user data.
 All get endpoints search for a specific block/s by different values (Hash,address and height).
 These values are sent through URL encoding.
+Get endpoints also uses a helper function called "hex2ascii" to decoded the star story.
 Error handling was thought out as much as possible.
 From server problems to user having incorrect bitcoin wallet length.
 All errors are handled through myboom.

 #### Post RequestValidation